← All Neural Networks & Deep Learning modules

 This activity needs JavaScript.

-One-sentence summary: an artificial neuron takes a weighted sum of its inputs, adds a bias, and passes the result through an activation function — a single neuron draws one straight decision line, and stacking neurons into a network is what lets it draw anything more complex.
+Summary: an artificial neuron computes a weighted sum of its inputs, adds a bias, and passes the result through an activation function.
+A single neuron defines a linear decision boundary; composing neurons into a network enables the representation of arbitrarily complex non-linear boundaries.

 Next: Activation Functions →